Texting and Driving: Are Teens Learning Distracted Driving Habits From Their Parents?

 Parents More Distracted by Phones While Driving than Teens

-Distracted driving is a major public safety threat.
+Distracted driving isn’t just expensive if you get caught.
+It’s a major public safety threat.
 Most people have seen campaigns promoting awareness of the problem, studies on its deadly effects, and new laws against it.
 This raises the question: What differences in distractions are teens exposed to when riding in vehicles with their parents versus their friends?
 In their experience, how big is the problem?

 Aceable surveyed over 1,200 teenagers taking Aceable’s drivers ed course, asking students which type of distraction their parents or guardian engaged in most often while driving.
 The same question was asked about their friends.
 Unsurprisingly, distracted driving is still a common occurrence.
 But it’s not just teens who are to blame.